ricksva/phil1145-Fall2025/staff.md

 ## Office Location - Renaissance Park office building, room 432
-![Renaissance Park office building](/assets/images/RPbldg.jpg) "This is the office building"
+![Renaissance Park office building](/assets/images/RPbldg.jpg) This is the office building
 #
-![Renaissance Park office building](/assets/images/RPgarage.jpg) "This is NOT the office building"
+![Renaissance Park office building](/assets/images/RPgarage.jpg) This is NOT the office building